 Government tax is added to all hotel and restaurant bills and this is included in your basic price.
 However, all incidental hotel expenses will incur a 12% tax but this will generally be included in the price quoted.
 Any major purchases on the island for subsequent export are tax free and there are special arrangements to facilitate this, including collection of the item from the airport on your departure.

-Most of the hotels have an infirmary staffed by a qualified nurse with an English speaking and quite possibly British qualified doctor on call 24 hours a day.
+Most of the hotels have an infirmary staffed by a qualified nurse with an English speaking and quite possibly a British, French or South African qualified doctor on call 24 hours a day.
 There is a large, modern hospital offering the full range of medical facilities near the capital of Port Louis.
 Normal travel and medical insurance is required.